 - That the organization has not turned down any HLS applicants for hosting them for external fellowships (unless they had multiple HLS applicants and hosted one of them).

 - That the organization will sign and abide by the Memorandum of Understanding with Harvard Law School.

 - Whether or not the organization will pay health care or any other benefits.

 The Organization-Based Fellowships cover one year’s work, typically with a September start date and August end date.
 However, HLS will grant permission for a fellow to leave a month or two early if the fellow has secured a permanent public interest position that requires him or her to start before the end date of the Organization-Based Fellowship.
 In this case, funding will be prorated in accordance with the amount of time the fellow has spent working at the organization.

-Sponsoring organizations agree that if they host a fellow they will treat him or her as an entry level attorney, (even though he or she may only be there for one year), and provide the fellow with substantive work, supervision and feedback, as well as opportunities for professional development.
+Host organizations agree that if they host a fellow they will treat him or her as an entry level attorney, (even though he or she may only be there for one year), and provide the fellow with substantive work, supervision and feedback, as well as opportunities for professional development.

-Sponsoring organizations will be asked to sign a Memorandum of Understanding (MOU) with the fellow and HLS.
-Although we do not ask sponsoring organizations to guarantee employment at the end of the year, if the employer has found the fellow to be a good fit, HLS expects that the fellow will be given priority consideration for any entry-level position that opens up during the course of, or directly after, the fellowship year.
+Host organizations will be asked to sign a Memorandum of Understanding (MOU) with the fellow and HLS.
+Although we do not ask host organizations to guarantee employment at the end of the year, if the employer has found the fellow to be a good fit, HLS expects that the fellow will be given priority consideration for any entry-level position that opens up during the course of, or directly after, the fellowship year.